No, they whisper. You own nothing.

 Everything I tried to say to this man in my own defense, he deflected.
 “That’s a white person response,” he wrote.
 “Again.
 Another white person response.”

 Until then I had envied him – his alternative media company and social circle of activists, artists and politicos.
 I wanted that life.
-To be where things are happening, to be making a difference, instead of spending my days working in a cubicle.
+To be where things are happening, to be making a difference.

-My way of speaking up is through writing—a means to explore and confront the difficult questions.
+But I spend most days working in a cubicle, and use writing as a means to explore and confront difficult questions.
 He had read much of it.
 “That’s why I’m surprised,” he said, as he shoved in the knife and twisted it.
 “So I’m here to help.”

 Right here and now, I say to myself, who does have the answers and say the right thing?
 Do I?
 Does he?
-It was a tempest in a teapot, that little exchange; it was an almost physically painful moment (for me), but I’m looking outward again.
+It was a tempest in a teapot, that little exchange; it was an almost physically painful moment (for me).
 To the red-haired man, I say I am sorry and I hope you’re doing some good in this world, that we both are doing some good.

-Because while we argued, the world went on, as it does: tens of thousands of people are still without clean water to drink, here in Canada.
+Because while we argued, the world went on, as it does: tens of thousands of people on reserves across the country are still without clean water to drink.
 Indigenous women and girls are going missing—where are they?
-Why are we not doing more to find them and to protect the others?
+Why are we not doing more to find them and protect the others?

 I want to lay my hand on his heart, on that angry man’s heart, to calm its pain and slow its rhythm.
 So often we say the wrong thing and don’t know it, but at least we try to make offerings, to open ourselves to being on the wrong side of an argument.